techkelster/hello_ada_assignment/README.md

 ## Overview

-This project is a task management application built with Next.js, TypeScript, and Tailwind CSS.
+This project is a task management application built with Next.js, NextAuth, JWT, RTK Query, TypeScript, and Tailwind CSS.
 It allows users to manage tasks with features for user authentication and CRUD operations.
 The application uses Prisma and SQLite for database management.

 ## Features